sathmijayasuriya/Book-Review/README.md

 # Book-Review

-"Book Review" application that allows users to browse, add, edit, and delete book reviews.
+Book Review application that allows users to browse, add, edit, and delete book reviews.
 Users can submit their thoughts on books they’ve read, including ratings and comments.
 The application provides a platform for users to share their opinions and discover new books through community reviews.

 ## Frontend Setup (React)
 1. Navigate to the frontend project directory.